Poupée de cire, poupée de son: Pour un oui, pour un nom

 The French here, Pour un oui pour un nom, sounds very much like Pour un oui pour un non, which litterally [sic] is for a yes for no, or "for any reason at all."
 In this case, the suggestion is that a name, in the context of a casual introduction, for instance, is sufficient.
 This is really a very subtle, and clever, play on words.

-At Eurovision

-The song was performed 16th on the night, following 's Birgit Brüel with "For din skyld" and preceding 's Viktor Klimenko with "Aurinko laskee länteen".
-At the close of voting, it had received 32 points, placing first in a field of 18.

-The French public retrospectively reproached Gall and Gainsbourg for having represented [and won for] Luxembourg and not for their own country.

-Two years later Sandie Shaw entered the contest and won with another puppet themed song, "Puppet on a String".